 What We Have Found

-Age-standardised participation rates in tertiary education for the population aged 15 years and over.
+Tertiary education participation rates for the population aged 16 years to 64 years.

 Why This Is Important

 Changes in participation and achievement in tertiary education are indicators of the extent to which New Zealanders are developing the skills needed for a modern knowledge economy.
 New Zealand's lifelong approach to tertiary learning, relatively open access to enrolment, and easy access to student loans, means that there is a considerable number of students in part-time, course-based study, or who combine work with study.
 This compares to other countries which have higher academic entry requirements, more full-time study, and less access to student support.New Zealand's tertiary education sector is a diverse sector.
 Its scope ranges from informal non-assessed community courses in schools through to undergraduate degrees and advanced, research-based postgraduate degrees.
 It provides pathways for a diverse range of learners, from school leavers to workers, the unemployed to students from overseas, and to those pursuing an interest or hobby or more social interaction.
 It has a diverse range of learning objectives and is influenced by a diverse set of people and factors.
 This indicator focuses on those who are in formal study at providers who receive government-funding and/or are approved for student loans or allowances.